 One bad habit that is easy to fall into as a solo developer (especially under a time constraint) is to rationalize ignoring or delaying proper documentation, since you're the only one working in the codebase it is easy to think that documentation is unimportant.
 And it is.
 Until it isn't - and then it is really important.

 So that is one area that I am constantly trying to improve in.
 A git commit message is an oft overlooked and undervalued form of documentation, so how can we improve here?
 I had already been, for the most part, following [The seven rules of a great Git commit message].
 They made sense and were easy enough to implement, and almost got me to where I wanted to be as far as git commit messages were concerned.Read More

-Todd Eidson is a full stack application developer and life-long learner.
-He is a pragmatic programmer, a believer in clean coding, and an evangelist for extensible and reusable code.
-His hobbies include collecting old jazz records and going to live music performances.
+Full stack application developer.
+Life-long learner.
+Pragmatic programmer.
+Believer in clean coding.
+Proponent for extensible and reusable code.
+Hobbies include (very) amateur photography, collecting old jazz records and going to live music performances.

 North Central Ohio, US